smanowar/final-project/README.md

 For the first segment, the GCP dataset served as the database.
 A local database was not created due to the size of the sample data, which was stored within Pandas DataFrames for transformation and analysis.
 We extracted sample data for the month of May 2021 by querying the “post_questions” and “post_answers” tables from GCP to perform Exploratory Data Analysis by cleaning and transforming it to provide an input for the Machine Learning model.

 ### Second Segment
-For the second segment, we expanded our GCP query of the “post_questions” and “post_answers” tables to include all posts from 1 January 2021 to 31 May 2021 and created a local database using PostgresSQL.
+For the second segment, we expanded our GCP query of the “post_questions” and “post_answers” tables to include all posts from 2021 and created a local database using PostgresSQL.
 We created a local database due to the size of the dataset being pulled from GCP.
 Then, the data from the GCP query was stored within Pandas DataFrames and then written to PostgresSQL via pgAdmin tables.
 Once a local copy of the raw data was created, we performed various JOINS to the stored tables via SQL, then it was pulled back into Pandas DataFrames for transformation and analysis.

 ### Third Segment
-For the third segment, we maintained the size of our dataset by querying the “post_questions” and “post_answers” tables to include all posts from 1 January 2021 to 31 May 2021.
+For the third segment, we maintained the size of our dataset by querying the “post_questions” and “post_answers” tables to include all posts from 2021.
 We then created an online database using Heroku.
 Table JOINS, data transformation and analysis were all performed through Jupyter Notebook, while maintaining up-to-date data tables in Heroku.

 ## Exploratory Data Analysis